CHIEF EXECUTIVE OFFICER

 With a background in Natural Resource Management Ali originally joined the CCA team as Biodiversity Coordinator in 2009.
 In 2014 Ali moved directly into the local agricultural production landscape as a Field Agronomist for highly specialised pyrethrum, returning to CCA as Agriculture Project Coordinator in 2019 as part of the Protecting our Productive Soils project.
 Ali is qualified in many aspects of Natural Resource Management and Ornithology with an active interest in precision agriculture and the biodiversity values that improve the production system on farms.

-ECONOMIC DEVELOPMENT OFFICER (EMPLOYMENT)
+REGIONAL ECONOMIC DEVELOPMENT OFFICER (EMPLOYMENT)

-Carolyn joined Cradle Coast Authority in 2019 to manage the Regional Employment Trials (RET) which involved training and mentoring job seekers and placing them in work experience with Member Councils.
+Carolyn joined CCA in 2019 to manage the Regional Employment Trials (RET) which involved training and mentoring job seekers and placing them in work experience with Member Councils.
 Carolyn studied design at Griffith University and has worked in creative design and project management.
 In 2011 Carolyn and partner started a small business, Henry’s Ginger Beer, which has become an iconic brand associated with this region.
 In 2018 Carolyn stepped away from the business to join the Ten Days on the Island team to help deliver their extraordinary bi-annual festival throughout Tasmania.
 In 2018 she completed the Tasmanian Leaders Program as a valedictorian for that year.
 Carolyn’s skills include design thinking, agile project management and creative facilitation.

 FUTURE ENERGY FACILITATOR